ms/buildtogether.tech/src/git-solo.md

 > _site
 > ```
 >
-> Be careful not to put files containing passwords or <span g="api_key">API
+> Be careful not to put files containing passwords or [% g api_key %]API
-> keys</span> for web services into version control: even if the repository is
+> keys[% /g %] for web services into version control: even if the repository is
 > private now, it might be public in future, or the team might grow to include
 > someone who shouldn't have access (<a section="security"/>).